03 Dec 2022

 Before I arrived at the above piece, my makeshift SVG

-rendering blessed me with this abomination:
+rendering blessed me with this

-is not horizontal in an SVG
+not horizontal in an SVG

 could be accomplished by providing the start and endpoint